Home / DHTML & CSS / Getting global and external style sheet values in DHTML |

-of the element in question.
-Lets jump straight to an example, which is probably the quickest way to illustrate how the technique works: <head>
+you'd just look up that property within the returned object.
+Lets jump straight to an example, which is probably the quickest way to

 <style type="text/css">